KCSAURAV/Makefile/README.md

         tar -czf demo.tar.gz demodir
         rm -rf demodir

-    ln - > create links
+/*  ln - > create links
-    -czf ->compress the files in the directory rm -> removes the demodir
+    -czf -> compress the files in the directory rm -> removes the demodir */

 Makefile will create variables or use them

     all: $(EXEC)

-There are many other things to know about running make, but these two flags are useful to remember as you progress through the lessons.

 Lastly, the makefile in this top-level directory is the LAST part of this tutorial.
 You will not understand it until you have finished the tutorial.
 Save it for last :)

-More on GNU Make manual : Steward Weiss website